 Dialight believes a discreet and effective whistle blowing procedure is essential for encouraging an environment of openness and integrity.
 Dialight’s anonymous whistleblowing hotline, available to all employees, offers employees a confidential mechanism by which complaints can be raised within the organisation – this will also cover our new anti-slavery policy going forward.

-- New Anti-Slavery policy.
-We have successfully introduced a new group wide anti-slavery policy, which has been approved by the Dialight board and circulated to all employees.
+- Anti-Slavery policy.
+We have implemented a group wide anti-slavery policy, which has been approved by the Dialight board and circulated to all employees.
 The policy sets out what modern slavery and human trafficking practices are, the warning signs/how to identify these and how to respond.
-This policy will be reviewed and updated each year (as required); and
+This policy is reviewed and updated each year (as required).

 This statement has been approved by the Dialight board of directors.